 (c) Encouraging the establishment of more permanent subregional ad hoc groups of focal points and experts of neighbouring Parties to exchange information about projects and national systems and views.

-8. [Eighth priority:] Ensuring the effectiveness of the compliance mechanism
+8. Ensuring the effectiveness of the compliance mechanism

-17. Option 1 [The eighth priority objective is to ensure that the review of compliance mechanism under the Convention and the Protocol functions well and its outcomes are respected, so that it can effectively assist Parties in fully meeting their obligations under the treaties.
-Related actions could include the following] Option 2 [Ensure that the review of compliance mechanism under the Convention and the Protocol functions well and its outcomes are respected, so that it can effectively assist Parties in fully meeting their obligations under the treaties].
-Related actions [could] include the following:
+17. Ensure that the review of compliance mechanism under the Convention and the Protocol functions well and its outcomes are respected, so that it can effectively assist Parties in fully meeting their obligations under the treaties].
+Related actions include the following examples:

 (a) Reviewing the operating rules, funding and number of and election criteria for the Committee members to strengthen the mechanism;